 I think one problem is the different approach of many investors.
-Warren Buffett has already mentioned one difference, in which he pointed out the difference between investor and speculator.
+Warren Buffett has already mentioned one difference: the difference between investor and speculator.
 Many conservative investors take an approach like Berkshire Hathaway and try to find undervalued companies.

 Was it easier in the good old days?

-At the legendary shareholders’ meeting, Charlie Munger addressed another essential aspect.
-In his view, it used to be much easier to find such undervalued stocks.
+Charlie Munger addressed another interesting aspect.
+In his view, it used to be much easier to find undervalued stocks.

-Well, I will say this that the concept of intrinsic value used to be a lot easier because there were all kinds of stocks that were selling for 50 percent or less of the amount at which you could have easily liquidated the whole corporation if you owned the whole corporation.
+Well, I will say that the concept of intrinsic value used to be a lot easier because there were all kinds of stocks that were selling for 50 percent or less of the amount at which you could have easily liquidated the whole corporation if you owned it.

-Well, no matter how bad the management, if you’re buying it fifty percent of asset value or thirty percent or so on down, you have a lot going for you.
+Well, no matter how bad the management, if you’re buying it for fifty percent of asset value or thirty percent or so, you have a lot going for you.

 And as the world is wised up and as stocks have behaved so well for people that stocks generally have gone to higher and higher prices.

-I think Charlie Munger has made a point.
+I think Charlie Munger had a valid point.
 The situation has even worsened.
 We have a much better information situation today.
 The Internet enables us to record information in real-time.
 It is, therefore, difficult, especially as a private investor, to have more details than the broader market.
-There are so many useful tools that show us whether a company is within its historical valuation or not.
 So you can assume that everything is now priced in the share price before you take a look at a company.

 I would also agree that almost at any time over the last 40 years that we’ve been up on a podium, we would have said it was much harder in the past.

-Warren Buffett is tormented by entirely different problems, namely the sheer size of Berkshire Hathaway.
+Warren Buffett, on the other hand, is tormented by entirely different problems, namely the sheer size of Berkshire Hathaway.